alibaba/pipcook/docs/manual/pipcook-models.md

 └── package.json
 ```

-The black magic here is to use boa to connect Javascript and python.
+The black magic here is to use boa to connect JavaScript and python.
 This will allow users to use the flourish python eco-system and powerful pc serving as backend in nodejs.

 But the trade-off is a heavy runtime and long installation time.